Kindergarten Readiness Program

 - 11:10/2:25 Large Muscle Activity/Dismissal: We will end our day on the playground, weather permitting.
 If the weather keeps us indoors, we will head to the church basement to move to music, play an active game, or play with the hula hoops, scooters, balls, the parachute, etc. in order to develop large muscle/gross motor skills.
 Students will be dismissed to their grown-up from the playground or in case of inclement weather, from the classroom.

-Cognitive Activity/Table Work
+Cognitive Activity/Brain Work

 This time is set aside for planned learning experiences.
 This is the more “academic” part of our day.
 The Preschool program will include language arts and reading readiness experiences.
 There will be varied math readiness activities as well as units in science and social studies.
 It is during this period that we work specifically with numbers, colors, size, shapes, listening activities and learning to follow directions.

 Constructive play provides an outlet for individual creative expression.
 One of the most important aspects of free choice play is the development of social skills, particularly the sense of fair play and sharing.
 During free choice play, the children are able to use toys, arts and crafts materials, blocks, kitchen and dress-up areas, table manipulatives and their imaginations.